mtmosier/sf-i-voice-companion/import/README.md

 ### How do I get my voice pack to work with this companion?

-I assume you've already downloaded a release version of this companion and have extracted the files on your hard drive.
-I also assume you have the HCS Voice Pack(s) you want to use fully installed.
-Look in the "sf-i-*voice-companion/import*" folder for a batch file named "*copyHCSVoiceFiles.cmd*".
-You will want to **edit the file** and make sure that the VoiceAttack Sounds directory is set up correctly.
+Make sure you already have your HCS Voice Pack(s) you want to use fully installed.
+[Download the "*copyHCSVoiceFiles.cmd*" file from the releases page.](https://github.com/mtmosier/sf-i-voice-companion/releases/latest)

+For most people the import process will be as simple as running the batch file then reloading the VoiceAttack SF:I Companion profile.
+To reload the profile either switch to a different profile and then back, or close and reopen VoiceAttack.

+### It didn't work!
+Now what?

+The import script will search through the most common VoiceAttack installation directories trying to find where the relevant files are stored.
+If you've specified a custom install/sounds path, or if you've moved VoiceAttack to a different location after installing, this can cause the import to fail.

+If having trouble you should try editing the import script and adding the correct directory to paths being searched.
+I'd suggest adding your path as the first one in order to avoid old files being loaded by mistake.

 ![copyHCSVoiceFiles.cmd setup](../images/copyHCSVoiceFiles_config.png?raw=true)